 While Mathematical Statistics and Probability has degrees up to the Masters degree, most students study towards a Bachelors degree.
 Students study Mathematical Statistics and Probability all over the country, though the major at the Doctors degree research scholarship level has the most graduates in North Carolina.
 The average annual income for an undergraduate degree in Mathematical Statistics and Probability is $57,400.

 Some top jobs related to Mathematical Statistics and Probability, include Statisticians and Actuaries, both of which are in high demand.
-Yet there are higher paying jobs, like Actuaries. the most available position for Mathematical Statistics and Probability majors is Mathematical Science Teachers, Postsecondary.
+Yet there are higher paying jobs, like Mathematicians. the most available position for Mathematical Statistics and Probability majors is Mathematical Science Teachers, Postsecondary.